 - Here are free printable green tags you can cut and use on your gifts.

-Step 1: Place Item in bag.
+Step 1: Place items in the bag.

 Step 2: Using a whole punch, punch two holes laterally.

 Step 3: Thread ribbon in through bottom hole.

 Step 4: Punch whole in the numbered “Day Tag” and slide it onto string so that the number is facing you.